 Best Overall Work Socks for Steel Toe Boots: Dickies Genuine Men’s 5-Pair Crew Work Socks

 Dickies is one brand that is undeniably made to endure even the toughest workdays.
 It also helps that Dickies is highly trusted among professionals in many trades.
 In other words, you cannot go wrong with a pack of Dickies Genuine Work Socks.
 They come in a pack of 5-pairs, making them an affordable choice.
 The materials are a blend of cotton (73%), polyester (26%), and spandex (1%).
-Though they may not be as moisture-wicking as some other socks on this list, they do have moisture control elements to keep your feet cool.
+Though they may not be as moisture-wicking as some other socks on this list, they do have moisture control elements to keep your feet cool and dry in work boots.

 - Compression around the arch and ankle for more comfort and support